Multi-GI 5 Reviews: The right probiotic blend for you?

 ResBiotic combines patented strains of L. plantarum, L. acidophilus, and L. rhamnosus, the species of which have been shown to affect the gut-lung axis.

-In addition to these probiotics, ResBiotic contains a botanical blend including:
+In addition to these probiotics, ResBiotic contains a botanical blend that includes:

 • Vasaka leaf extract: In clinical trials, this extract has reduced pulmonary inflammation in rats with pulmonary fibrosis.